Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/web-script-tutorials.md

 Use these hands-on tutorials to help get you up and running with repository web scripts as quickly as possible.

-These tutorials assume you have Alfresco Content Services installed locally at `http://localhost:8080`.
+These tutorials assume you have Content Services installed locally at `http://localhost:8080`.
 If this is not the case you will need to amend the URLs used in the tutorials accordingly.

 See also [Repo Web Script]({% link content-services/latest/develop/repo-ext-points/web-scripts.md %}) extension point.